Selling an Inherited Property?

 The two main taxes to consider when inheriting property are inheritance tax and capital gains tax.

-Inheritance tax – executors are responsible for calculating the amount of inheritance tax due to HMRC.
-As of 2017/2018 inheritance tax is payable at a rate of 40% on estates valued over £325,000.
-Payment of inheritance tax is due within 6 months of the death of the deceased, after which HMRC will begin charging interest on the amount due.
-The estate won’t have to pay tax if all assets pass to the deceased person’s spouse or charity.
+Payment of inheritance tax is due within 6 months of the date of death, after which HMRC will begin charging interest on any outstanding amount.
+The estate won’t have to pay tax if all assets pass to the deceased person’s spouse, civil partner, or a registered charity.

 Tips for maintaining an empty property

-When a loved one leaves behind a property the task of clearing out their personal belongings can be an upsetting experience, but it’s a necessary task if the property is to be sold.
-It’s quite common for executors to remove all items of monetary or sentimental value before asking a house clearance company to remove everything else.
-And it’s worth doing this sooner rather than later because empty properties are more prone to break-ins/burglary than occupied properties.
+When a loved one leaves behind a property, the task of clearing their personal belongings can be an upsetting experience – but it’s a necessary one if the property is to be sold.
+It’s quite common for executors to remove items of monetary or sentimental value before asking a house clearance company to deal with everything else.
+It’s worth doing this sooner rather than later, as empty properties are more prone to break-ins than occupied ones.

-If the property cannot be found in the Land Registry database it might be because the property is unregistered.
-That’s not unusual for inherited properties that have been in the same ownership for many years and were purchased before it was compulsory to register the title of the property.
-Registering a property is a job best carried out by a solicitor, the turnaround time is approximately 2 months.
+If the property cannot be found in the Land Registry database, it may be unregistered – not unusual for inherited properties that have been in the same ownership for many years.
+Registering a property is a job best carried out by a solicitor and typically takes a couple of months.

 Should I pass all my executor duties to a solicitor?

-With any luck, most people only have the responsibility of being an executor once or twice in their lifetime, if at all.
-And the same applies for selling a property.
-Getting to grips with both responsibilities (especially when grieving the loss of a loved one) can be difficult, so it’s fairly common to pass on some of the responsibility to a third party, such as a solicitor.
+Most people only have the responsibility of being an executor once or twice in their lifetime, if at all.
+Getting to grips with both the legal and property sale responsibilities (especially while grieving) can be difficult, so it’s fairly common to pass on some of the work to a third party such as a solicitor.

-But executors should be careful about what responsibilities they delegate to a solicitor.
-In our opinion, tasks such as the sale of high value assets is something that should be carried out by the executors, not the solicitor.
-It doesn’t matter how much you trust your solicitor, keep the sale of high value assets in your own hands.
+But executors should be careful about which responsibilities they delegate.
+In our opinion, the sale of high value assets is something that should be carried out by the executors themselves, not the solicitor.
+It doesn’t matter how much you trust your solicitor – keep control of the sale of high value assets.

 Is it worth carrying out repairs before selling?

 Many of the inherited properties we’re invited to see have been empty and neglected for many months, sometimes years.
-And in a lot of cases properties have not been updated or maintained in the years before the owner passed away.
+And in many cases properties have not been updated or maintained in the years before the owner passed away.

 What to expect when selling a retirement property?

-In the not too distant past there have been reports in the national press of unfair practices from the freeholders and managing agents of retirement properties, but most operators have now cleaned up their act.
-If you encounter problems that cannot be resolved directly with the freeholder it can be a good idea to contact the Leaseholder Advisory Service or the Leasehold Knowledge Partnership.
+If you encounter problems that cannot be resolved directly with the freeholder, it can be a good idea to contact the Leasehold Advisory Service (lease-advice.org) or the Leasehold Knowledge Partnership (leaseholdknowledge.com).

 Why do people sell inherited properties at auction?

-According to the Office for National Statistics, the average life expectancy in the UK is 81.6 years (last reported in 2015).
-And not surprisingly around that age a person’s priorities change; whereas once a new kitchen suite seemed like a good idea, in later life the investment doesn’t seem so important.
-The focus is often to live with the least amount of change or disruption as possible.
+According to the Office for National Statistics, life expectancy at birth in the UK now stands at around 83 years for women and 79 years for men (based on 2022-2024 data, published December 2025).
+As people move into later life, priorities inevitably change.
+Whereas a new kitchen once seemed like a good idea, in later life the focus is often on living with the least amount of change or disruption as possible.

 It’s for this reason that the majority of inherited properties are not in the best state of repair, ranging from unmodernised to severely dilapidated.
-Selling these types of properties through an estate agent can be difficult because the executor is often motivated to sell fairly quickly and the buyer knows it, so prices are often chipped away stage by stage as problems with the property crop up.
-The final sale price can end up being very low when selling through an estate agent.
+Selling through an estate agent can be difficult because the executor is often motivated to sell fairly quickly – and the buyer knows it, so prices are often chipped away as problems with the property emerge.
+The final sale price can end up being very low.

-But with an auction the buyer is no longer in control, there’s no opportunity to chip away at the price because bidding can only go one way – up!
-At auction the buyer has control over the sale, and prospective buyers will offer their best bid based on the potential of the property rather than picking holes and identifying problems with the property.
-As a result, auction sales often achieve final prices well above expectations, plus the executor benefits from an immediate sale.
+But with an auction, bidding can only go one way – up.
+Prospective buyers will offer their best bid based on the potential of the property, rather than picking holes and identifying problems.
+As a result, auction sales often achieve final prices well above expectations, plus the executor benefits from an immediate exchange of contracts on auction day.

 When an inherited property should not be sold at auction

-When selling a property by auction, you will need to agree a reserve price with the auctioneer.
+When selling by auction, you will need to agree a reserve price with the auctioneer.
 The reserve price is set below market value to stimulate interest and attract multiple bidders.
-You would hope to sell for well in excess of the reserve price on auction day, but there is no guarantee.
-If any of the executors are not happy about selling for an amount equivalent to the reserve price, then don’t sell by auction.
+If any of the executors are not comfortable selling for a figure equivalent to the reserve price, then auction is probably not the right route.

 Should executors accept offers received via their solicitor?